 MEDICAL CARE: St. Anthony's Hospital will provide comprehensive medical care for all participants during the event.
 The biggest risk to athletes during the race is the potential of heat-related injuries associated with inadequate hydration prior to and during the event.
 Be sure to drink plenty of fluids throughout race weekend!

 COURSE SAFETY: Because St. Anthony's Triathlon is conducted within an urban environment, it is virtually impossible to keep the entire course closed to vehicular traffic.
 Be aware of your surroundings, obey the instructions of the traffic control officers and volunteers and be considerate of others during the competition.

 AWARDS PARTY: The awards party begins as soon as you cross the finish line!
-Be sure to stick around for live music, fruit, snacks, juice, pizza, cold Michelob Ultra beer and Columbia Restaurant's famous black beans & rice and Cuban bread.
-The awards presentation will begin at 12:30pm for the Professionals and Elite Amateurs.
+Be sure to stick around for live music, great food and cold beer.
+The awards presentation will begin around 12:00pm for the Professionals and Open Age Group.
 The general awards ceremony will follow.
-The top 10 finishers in each division will be presented with a framed watercolor print depicting scenes from St. Anthony's Triathlon.
-Professionals will be competing for a $65,000 prize purse.
+The top five finishers in each Olympic division and top three finishers in each Sprint division will be presented with a framed watercolor print depicting scenes from St. Anthony's Triathlon.

-RESULTS & AWARDS: Race results will be posted online (satriathlon.com) immediately following the race.
-If you are a top 10 finisher and cannot attend the awards presentation, we'll mail you your award.
-Simply send us your request in writing with $10.00 (checks payable to St. Anthony's Triathlon) to 1200 Seventh Avenue N., St. Petersburg, FL 33705.
+RESULTS & AWARDS: Race results will be posted online (SATriathlon.com) immediately following the race.
+If you are a top five finisher and cannot attend the awards presentation, we'll mail you your award.
+Simply send us your request in writing with $10 (checks payable to St. Anthony's Triathlon) to 1200 Seventh Avenue N., St. Petersburg, FL 33705.